 The project charter is a term commonly found in project management.
 It describes a document that summarizes a prospective project.
 However, if you are new to the role or to the field, the purpose and form of this document may be confusing.
-To help you out, we covered all the basics, so keep on reading to find out what is a project charter and how to write one.
+To help you out, we covered all the basics, so keep on reading to find out what a project charter is and how to write one.

 This document is written before the project begins and has the purpose of introducing the main goals and objectives as well as helping to decide whether to take the project on or not.

-The project charter is usually composed out of 2-3 pages and outlines the project goals, resources, timelines, and risks.
-The purpose of a project charter is not to describe how the project is going to be completed, but rather to relay why it should be done.
+The project charter is usually composed of 2-3 pages and outlines the project goals, resources, timelines, and risks.
+The purpose of a project charter is not to describe how the project is going to be completed but rather to relay why it should be done.
 Following this idea, the charter serves 3 main goals:

 1 – Sets estimations and risks for the outcome.

 2 – Helps decide if the project should be taken on.

 3 – Defines the responsibilities of each stakeholder.

 Here is how we define a project charter – a short document outlining the main goal and purpose of a project as well as how it would be executed.